-- — Up to $1,000 back in bill credits with trade-in
+- Samsung Galaxy Z Fold 3 5G (AT&T) — Up to $1,000 back with trade-in

-- — Up to $1,000 back in bill credits with port-in and trade-in
+- LG Wing (AT&T) — Up to $700 back with trade-in

 Shopping for a new smartphone can be exciting (especially if it’s been awhile since you’ve enjoyed the feeling of a new phone in your hands), but given the number of devices and brands on the market in 2020, it can quickly turn into a headache.
 If you’re trying to choose a new mobile handset but find yourself suffering from decision paralysis, it’s necessary to narrow things down a bit.
 The first step is deciding how much you are willing to spend.

-Smartphones run the gamut in terms of pricing, from super-cheap no-frills devices to cutting-edge handsets with super-high-resolution displays, advanced camera modules, and 5G network connectivity.
+Smartphones run the gamut in terms of pricing, from no-frills devices to cutting-edge handsets with super-high-resolution displays, advanced camera modules, and 5G network connectivity.
 If you’re on a really tight budget, these AT&T phone deals can even get you a free device with certain unlimited plans if you’re willing to opt for something older like the 2016 iPhone SE.
 On the other hand, the latest flagships will set you back closer to $1,000 — if you can’t score a discount, that is.